Frequently Asked Questions About Dental Practice Transitions

 3. Should I even tell my staff or should I keep it a secret?
 What do I tell them?
 When do I tell them?

-4. Why does Practice Transitions Group require an exclusive contract?
+4. Why does Practice Transitions Group require a listing agreement?

 5. How long will it take to sell my practice?
 What is the process like?